david-wu/gitch/README.md

 Fuzzy git checkout

 ### Why would I want to use this?
-  * You have a ton of branches (local or remote)
+  * You have a ton of branches

 ### Usage

 ```
 gitch mispelldbrnchnme
 ```

 ### Setup
 ```
 npm install -g gitch
 ```